 The key to scoping your Shadow IT problem is to invest heavily into the visibility into endpoints while being mindful not to create a surveillance state that drives people to use personal devices.
 I talk about this at length in the Honest Security Guide, and there are tools like Osquery that can get you started down this path.
 You can use these tools to identify apps and programs today that are likely causing issues.

 All of these must be done while respecting employees’ privacy.
 For example, they should know what device you’re monitoring and who has access to their data.
+That’s why we created the privacy center, so end users can understand what data Kolide collects and who can see it.
 After all, if you aren’t transparent with your employees, you can’t expect them to be honest with you.

 Once you have visibility into the situation, the next step is to find ways to contact users when you’ve found a potential issue.
-At Kolide, we heavily leverage Slack because it’s a place employees are used to receiving important messages, the messages can be actionable, and people tend to read them.
+At Kolide, our Device Trust solution ensures devices are in a compliant state before they authenticate to your company’s cloud apps.
+If they are not, Kolide blocks users from authenticating and provides them with self-remediation instructions to fix the problem, as well as context on why this issue is important.
 The key in any automated messaging is you explain not just the “what” but also the “why.”
-Remember, the key here is to educate so people can extrapolate to other things they might be doing wrong.
+Remember, the key here is to educate so people aren’t tempted to find ways around your policy.

 A well-crafted message may also suggest IT-approved alternatives.
 It can encourage users to share red flags they might have encountered when using the unsanctioned software (e.g., data synced to personal devices) so IT can address potential risks proactively.